nishancm/Data_Science_Portfolio/Natural_Language_Processing/Article_recommendation/README.md

 # Finding similar articles

-For each article, article centroid is derived by taking the mean of word vectors available from [Stanfor Glove project](https://nlp.stanford.edu/projects/glove/).
+For each article, article centroid is derived by taking the mean of word vectors available from [Stanford Glove project](https://nlp.stanford.edu/projects/glove/).
 Then for each article euclidean distance to all other articles are calculated.
 Articles with minimum euclidean distance to a particlar article will be identified as similar articles.

 # Running the app